pzhaonet/pinyin/readme.md

 - 2017-05-29. **Version 0.2.0**. `zh2py(multi = TRUE)` to display multiple procounciations of a Chinese character.
 - 2017-05-29. **Version 0.1.0**.
 A new function `file2py()` was created according to Dong's comment.
 - 2017-05-26. **Version 0.0.0**.
 Preliminary.

+## To do

+- A shinyapp to convert seleted text into pinyin
+- An RStudio addin to add chapter labels to bookdown documents.